-Free-running and parkour are different from other sports because of their practice.
-One may simply gear up and start bating and bowling in cricket.
-There is no threat to life and a practice session/match can even closely imitate a real scenario of the game.
-The same applies to all other sports with an exception of gymnastics.
-And even in gymnastics, there is a mattress available besides other safety measures.
-Parkour is different.
-It is learned out there in the street with no room for mistake.
+Performances like freestyle running and urban parkour differ from other sports in terms of their training.
+One may simply gear up and start bating in baseball.
+There would be no threat to life during practice and professionals’ training sessions often imitate real game conditions.
+Gymnasts use safety euipment during their training.
+But parkour is learned out there in the street with no room for mistake.
 Surely, one starts out slow and performs all kinds of workout.
-But the actual site to perform a maneuver carries myriad of other factors.
-Adaptability and improvisation are seminal to parkour but in a mistake, can cost life even.
-A safety guard is needed for the performer.
-The guard should enable him/her to practice on tall builds and dense urban fabric without fear of falling.
-Yet, the gear should not interfere with performer’s maneuverability and ergonomics.
+But the actual site carries myriads of factors only available at the site.
+Adaptability and improvisation are seminal to parkour but a mistake can cost life.
+A safety gear is needed for parkour performers, one which allows them to practice on tall builds and dense urban fabric with no fear.
+But it must not interfere with performer’s ergonomics and flow.

-A lot of animals have evolved strategies, both deliberate and reflex, to cope with the problem of falling from a height.
-Much bio-mimetic research has been done on the movement of falling bodies of different animals such as cat.
-But the challenge aims at finding an additional system, sort of an appendage which does not interfere with the natural locomotion of organism.
-The solution was found in an insect known as pea aphid.
-Every time this tiny soldier falls of a leaf, its appendages reorient themselves mid-air in direction of the ground and it falls on its back.
-When it hits the ground, its appendages not only absorb the impact but turn the aphid over in an instant.
-A similar protective gear in principle, would be most suitable for free-runners because it would end all their fears without having them to compromise on perform.
+A lot of animals have evolved strategies, both deliberate and reflex, to Sustain a fall from a height.
+Much bio-mimetic research has been done on animals like cat.
+But this challenge asks for an additional system, sort of an appendage which does not interfere with the natural locomotion of organism.
+The solution is found in an insect known as pea aphid (Acyrthosiphon Pisum).
+Every time this little soldier falls from a leaf, its appendages reorient themselves mid-air so the insect falls on them.
+Appendages not only absorb the impact but roll the aphid over.
+This strategy is most suitable for free-stylers because it may eradicated their fear withouts having them to compromise on performance.